 - Program Associate

 Katie has been with the Prize since 2012.
 She manages Prize nominations, as well as nominator recruitment and communications.
-Katie also oversees the small grants program for Prize winners.
 Prior to joining the Prize, she worked at the American Jewish World Service and the Leukemia and Lymphoma Society spearheading cross-departmental efforts to steward key donors and fundraisers.
 She received her BA in Family and Consumer Sciences from San Francisco State University.

 - Edwina Dueñas

 - Communications Associate

 Edwina joined the Prize in 2017 and is excited to tell the stories and help amplify the impact of Prize recipients.
-She previously worked for social enterprise and international education organizations.
+She previously worked at social enterprise and international education organizations.
 Edwina holds an MPS in Communications from Georgetown University and a BA in English from UC Davis.

 - Dawn Meza

 - Administrative Assistant

 Dawn joined the Prize in 2018 after working previously with local and international nonprofit organizations.
 She spent several years working in the education field, including spending a year teaching English in Xi’an, China.
 While abroad, she also volunteered with NGOs in Thailand and Nepal to promote community development and help standardize English language programs.
 She received her BA in Anthropology from UC Santa Cruz.